Carl-Br/status-supporter-discord-bot/README.md

 Every server needs it's own version of this bot because it has to make lot's of requests to constatly check the members status.
 Otherwise the ip adress would get rate limited and banned.
-**That's why It's very important that this bot is not sharing his ip adress with any other discord bot!**
+**That's why It's very important that this bot is not sharing its ip adress with any other discord bot!**

 run this [StatusSupporterBot.jar](https://github.com/Carl-Br/status-supporter-discord-bot/raw/main/Bot/grow/out/artifacts/grow_jar/StatusSupporterBot.jar) file on your server and make sure to add a `config.json` file in the same directory, which has to look like this:
 ```